achou11/whois/markdown/About.md

 My name is Andrew.
-I like to call myself a software developer (see home page), but I'm definitely still in the process of learning a bunch of things.
+I like to call myself a software engineer (see home page), but I'm definitely still in the process of learning a bunch of things.
 It'll always be that way.

 At the very heart of it, I'm a tech enthusiast.
 Software just happens to foster my curiosity, and I'm confident in its power to drive social good.